CXwudi/My-Next-Gen-Dream-PC-Builde-Guide/README.md

 1. Upgrade MoBo driver to support 5950x CPU
    - by inserting the USB to the MoBo
 2. Boots up, immediately go to BOIS settings
-3. In BIOS page, check all status.
+3. In BIOS page, check all status
+   - CPU
+   - GPU
+   - RAMs: make sure to enable XMP
+   - SSDs: make sure to enable Fast Boot in the Boot section
+   - temperature
+   - noise
 4. If anything is shown wrong in BIOS, debug and fix it before progressing to the next step.
-5.
+5. Install back the front, two side panels, check noise again

 ### Windows/Drivers install

+prerequiste: MoBo setting is correct, all hardware works properly

+1. From BIOS, boot from the Win10 installation USB
+2. Install Windows 10, login my microsoft account
+3. Perform our own Win10 setting customization based on OneNote
+   - no need to start installing app now, just changing win10 setting
+4. put in the MoBo CD to install some drivers
+5. At this stage, the PC is in usable status
+6. Install chocolaty and properly config it as it is needed for the nest step

 ### Unit tests && Integration tests

-run:
+prerequiste: the PC is in usable status

+1. Run followings to check CPU and GPU are in good performance:
    - Cinebench r20
    - FurMark

-to make sure CPU and GPU are in good performance

-check:
+2. Check followings to see all system spec are correct, including RAMs
    - CPUz
    - GPUz

-to see all system spec are correct, including RAMs
+3. Run CrstalDiskInfo to check both SSDs speed meet expectation
+4. Play 30 minutes of Apex Legends with MSI Afterburner to check if normal game play is fine
+   - this also check long time heavy load
+   - observe if any abnormal high temperature or FPS drop happens
+5. Stream 30 minutes of Apex Legends with MSI Afterburner and OBS to see if multi-tasking works well
+   - should not expect a massive FPS drop compared to not streaming
+6. Install Graalvm and Intellij (using JetBrain Toolbox), publish my `kotlin-jvm-idiomatic-exec` libaray
+   - config the Intellij first, by setting sync
+   - should open 3 intellij each with `-Xmx6000`, and CPU and RAMs are no problems with it
+   - should expect a great developing experience

+### Anything left?

+prerequiste: all checks are done, PC is in production state

+1. Just like how we setup Surface Book 2, setup everythings else based on notes in OneNote
+2. Enjoy!